Harriet Beecher Stowe Center

 About Harriet Beecher Stowe Center

-In 1873, Harriet and her husband Calvin purchased and moved into the painted brick “cottage” on Forest Street in Hartford.
-(A year later, Samuel Clemens, better known as Mark Twain, and his family moved into an elaborate house just across the lawn; the two families were friendly and often visited each other).
-The gardens around the house reflect Stowe’s fondness for and knowledge of the plantings of the Victorian era.
+In 1873, the Stowe family moved into the cottage on Forest Street in Hartford, currently known as the Stowe Center.
+(A year later, Samuel Clemens, better known as Mark Twain, and his family moved into an elaborate house just across the lawn; the two families were friendly and often visited each other.)
+The gardens around the house reflect Stowe’s fondness for the plantings of the Victorian era.
 Stowe lived in the house until her death in 1896.

-Harriet loved flowers and was an enthusiastic flower gardener.
-On this urban site you’ll find eight distinct gardens, including the woodland garden, the blue cottage garden, the wildflower meadow, a high Victorian texture garden, antique rose garden, formal color-coordinated gardens, and more.
-The site includes Connecticut’s largest magnolia tree and a 100+-year-old dogwood believed to be from Stowe’s time.
+Stowe loved flowers and was an enthusiastic flower gardener.
+On this urban site you’ll find eight distinct historical gardens, including the woodland garden, the blue cottage garden, the wildflower meadow, a high Victorian texture garden, antique rose garden, formal color-coordinated gardens, and more.
+The site includes Connecticut’s largest magnolia tree and a 100+-year-old dogwood believed to be from Stowe’s time..